otacke/udacity-store-front-backend/README.md

 authorization to get a list of all orders from user `user_id`.
 - Create: [post] http://localhost:3000/api/orders while providing
 authorization to create an order.
 Parameters are: `user_id` and `status`.
-- Edit: [post] http://localhost:3000/api/orders/:id while providing
+- Edit: [put] http://localhost:3000/api/orders/:id while providing
 authorization to edit an order with `id`.
 Parameters are: `user_id` and `status`.
 - Delete: [delete] http://localhost:3000/api/orders/:id while providing